melange-re/melange-re.github.io/docs/melange-book/counter.md

 Error (warning 27 [unused-var-strict]): unused variable evt.
 ```

-OCaml wants you to use all the variables you declare, unless they being with
+OCaml wants you to use all the variables you declare, unless they begin with
 `_` (underscore).

 <b>3.</b> Commenting out `[@react.component]` in `Index.re`, at the place where